Arriving In Da Nang: A Calm, Practical Guide for First-Time Travellers

 You can expect:

-• A smooth arrival and customs flow
+• A smooth arrival and customs process

 • Clear English signage directing you to immigration, baggage claim and exits